Joint pain and inflammation can occur in response to an infection, usually of the genitourinary or gastrointestinal tract.

 Nonsteroidal anti-inflammatory drugs

-Sometimes antibiotics, sulfasalazine, azathioprine or methotrexate, or a combination
+Sometimes antibiotics, sulfasalazine, methotrexate, or a combination

 Sometimes corticosteroid injections